Puff Pastry: Laminated Dough

 Pam Arriagada

-Born in Santiago, Chile, but raised in La Serena, right at the southern border of the Atacama desert, prized for having the clearest skies in the world.
-Her father worked at one of the Astronomical observatories in the area, which made her household quite an experimental one when it came to the food that was being cooked, as foreign ingredients, otherwise impossible to find in a small town in Chile, were constantly smuggled into the Arriagadas’ kitchen by travelling astronomers.
-Growing up around astronomers led her to eventually pursue a PhD in Astronomy, though she always had a longing for cooking and baking, and every time not spent on her research was spent learning in the kitchen.
+Born in Santiago, Chile, Pam was raised in La Serena, on the southern border of the Atacama desert.
+Her father worked at one of the astronomical observatories in the area, which made her household quite an experimental one when it came to food because foreign ingredients, otherwise impossible to find in a small town in Chile, were constantly smuggled into their kitchen by travelling astronomers.
+Growing up around astronomers led her to eventually pursue a doctorate in astronomy, although she always had a longing for cooking and baking.
+Any time not spent on research was spent in the kitchen.

 Go to Top